Order-of-Magnitude Beam Current Improvement in Compact Cyclotrons

 \section{Acknowledgements}

+The authors are very thankful to Jose Alonso (LBNL), William Barletta (MIT), and Luciano Calabretta (INFN) for their past work on IsoDAR, their support, and for fruitful discussions.
+We also thank Anastasiya Bershanska (MIT) for supporting software and Larry Bartoszek for help with CAD modeling.
+Furthermore we would like to thank the OPAL team for their support.
 This work was supported by NSF grants PHY-1505858 and PHY-1626069.
 Winklehner was supported by funding from the Bose Foundation.
 Muralikrishnan has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sk{\l}odowska-Curie grant agreement No. 701647 and from the United States National Science Foundation under Grant No. PHY-1820852.
-The authors are very thankful to the OPAL team, as well as Luciano Calabretta (INFN), Jose Alonso (LBNL), and Bill Barletta (MIT), for their support and fruitful discussions.